ferrnnaando/hackintosh-guide/README.md

 ## 7. Install macOS
 - Boot into the macOS installer from USB.
 - Use Disk Utility to erase a partition where macOS will be installed.
 Format it as Mac OS Extended (HFS+).
-- Install macOS on the formatted partition.
+- Proceed with the macOS installation on the formatted partition.

 ## 8. Addressing "Error 1004" (if encountered)
 - If you encounter "Error 1004" during macOS installation, follow these steps: